AlwaysHC/ManyQueues/README.md

 ## ParallelPluginManager

-The same of PluginManager (you can use the same IPluginInterfaces) but it execute methods in parallel.
+The same of PluginManager (you can use the same IPluginInterfaces) but it executes methods in parallel.

 ## Data manager